KIT-IAI-PROOF/kit-iai-proof.github.io/docs/index.md

 available in the near future (2026).
 Furthermore, the recipient of this documentation is an ordinary user, who likes to run simulations in an easy way.

-The concept of PROOF is to provide a co-simulation paltform, which is easy to use for non-expert users.
+The concept of PROOF is to provide a co-simulation platform, which is easy to use for non-expert users.
 They can create workflows by using predefined *Blocks* or by creating their own *Blocks* based on custom models without being forced to program.
 Only if the user wants to create an own *Block*, he must provide an individually programmed model execution file.
 For more details see [Creating new Block Templates](Block/creating-new-templates).
 <br><br>